Ideas for engaging students in the Berkshire Book Award

 Celebrate all this wonderful new fiction – have a party!

-Above all, empower students: this is their Award and they can nominate and vote for their choices.
+Above all, empower students: these are their Awards and they can nominate and vote for their choices.